akrck02/go-renderer/README.md

 ---
 * **Understand the Pipeline:** Deep-dive into vertex processing, clipping, rasterization, and fragment shading.
 * **Clean Abstraction:** Create an intuitive, idiomatic Go API that hides backend rendering complexity from the application developer.
-* **Minimal depencies:** Build core math and rendering concepts with minimal dependencies to fully understand the underlying mechanics, .
+* **Minimal depencies:** Build core math and rendering concepts with minimal dependencies to fully understand the underlying mechanics.

 ## Current features
 ---